SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/4.png)

-To test , you can generate a test call from the system connection app. you may refer the document [here](https://help.sap.com/viewer/185742008f2c477ca789b93675b0ec6c/LBN/en-US/21f87b4b5d1547a5b7c185be5e764203.html) on how to generate a test payload.
+To test, you can generate a test call from the system connection app.
+You may refer the document [here](https://help.sap.com/viewer/185742008f2c477ca789b93675b0ec6c/LBN/en-US/21f87b4b5d1547a5b7c185be5e764203.html) on how to generate a test payload.

 ## 5.)
 Release for productive usage